nemac/crf-matching/README.md

 - set base tag for GitHub Pages
 - env var injection

+### Airtable

+- See util/api.js for API to Airtable
+- Use community "NEMAC TEST" and practitioners "NEMAC", "NEMAC 2", and "NEMAC 3" for testing
+- Only practitioners with Airtable field "Curated" checked will show on a community

 ### GitHub Pages

 - Action sets up Pages for `master` branch

 ### TODOS

-- Revamp Practitioner page
+- Revamp Practitioner page - remove unused stakeholder sections
 - Replace custom SVG with MUI icons
--
+- Note: CSS is not prepared for >3 practitioners on a community page